-Curriculum Map: TECHNOLOGY
+Curriculum Map: ENGINEERING DESIGN

-What do we do?
+Subject sentence - What do we do?

-The Design Technology curriculum provides students with a comprehensive technological knowledge base, of which will be applied in a wide range of practical contexts, situations and scenarios.
+The Engineering Design curriculum provides students with a comprehensive engineering specific knowledge base, of which will be applied in a wide range of practical contexts, situations and scenarios.

-How does Technology equip students with powerful knowledge?
+How does Engineering equip students with powerful knowledge?

 Students will design and make products that solve real and relevant problems, within a variety of contexts, while considering their own needs and those of others, external influences, and the application of theoretical understanding of processes and techniques.
-Students will develop a deep understanding of the wider influences on Design and Technology, which include; historical, social, cultural, environmental and economic factors, new and emerging technologies, developments in new materials and materials and their working properties.
+Students will develop a deep understanding of the Engineering design process, which includes; design strategies, forms of research, generation of design solutions, use of Computer aided design to produce 2d and 3d engineering models and materials theory.

-What skills and cultural capital do students gain in Technology?
+What skills and cultural capital do students gain in Engineering?

-The Technology curriculum exposes students to a wide and diverse range of contemporary and historical designers and influencers.
+The Engineering curriculum exposes students to a wide and diverse range of contemporary and historical engineering trends.
 Students will also develop a detailed understanding of ethics and sustainability in relation to sourcing and processing materials, labour law, fair trade and product miles.

-How do we support literacy in Technology?
+How do we support literacy in Engineering?

-Within all aspects of Technology literacy is essential and in particular, the correct use of technical language.
-In order to equip all students with the correct and extensive range of technical vocabulary, tier two and tier three language is delivered through modelling tasks and skills and teachers will demonstrate how to apply key vocabulary in a variety of contexts.
-Frayer models will be used to deepen understanding of critical tier three vocabulary.
+Within all aspects of Engineering, literacy is essential.
+In particular, the correct use of technical language.
+In order to equip all students with the correct and extensive range of technical vocabulary, tier two and tier three language is delivered through modelling tasks and skills.
+Teachers will demonstrate how to apply key vocabulary in a variety of contexts.

-How is the Technology curriculum designed?
+How is the Engineering curriculum designed?

-The Technology curriculum is highly ambitious, academically challenging and relevant to real world situations and scenarios.
-Students learn the key concepts, skills and processes identified in the national curriculum from year 7 and then engage with them at a deeper level of understanding as they progress into year 9.
-In year 7 and 8 breadth is delivered through a rotation across the Creative Technologies subject areas.
-In Years 9 to 11 the curriculum is focused specifically on developing technological knowledge and the application of it through a series of design and make projects.
+The Engineering curriculum is highly ambitious, academically challenging and relevant to real world situations and scenarios.
+Students learn the key concepts, skills and processes identified in the national curriculum from Year 7 and then engage with them at a deeper level of understanding as they progress into Year 9.
+In Year 7 and 8, breadth is delivered through a rotation across the Creative Technologies subject areas.
+In Years 9 to 11 the curriculum is focused specifically on developing engineering knowledge and the application of it through a series of design and make projects.